LiorZ/hdac8_thesis/thesis.rst

 --------------------------

 	The Fierke group has tested the ability of HDAC8 to deacetylate 361 6-mer peptides with the sequence GXK(Ac)YGC (where X,Y are all the amino acids except Cysteine), under two different conditions: for zinc and iron bound HDAC8 (unpublished results; see Table XX).
 For each of these peptides, a level of activity with respect to HDAC8 and the bound metal was determined by measuring the percentage of deacetylation after 1 hour.
-	We divided the this dataset to training and test sets by sorting the peptides according to their experimental activity with zn - bound HDAC8, taking all the even rows to be the test set and all the odd rows to be the training set.
-This division assured even distribution of peptides with respect to their activity levels (avoiding a situation where one set holds a large number of high/low activity decoys).
+	We divided this dataset into a training and a test set, by sorting the peptides according to their experimental activity with Zn - bound HDAC8, and assigning all even-numbered rows to be the test set, and all odd-numbered rows to be the training set.
+This division assured an even distribution of peptides with respect to their activity levels (avoiding a situation where one set holds a large number of high/low activity decoys).

 ..
 TODO: Add reference to the dataset in the supp material
 ..
 TODO: Verify exactly how the dataset was made